 Put differently, where is the place for virtue in apologetics?
-While Christian apologists readily come to the defense of the faith when someone levels an argument against a core Christian belief, is there just as much zeal for humility and honesty as there is in arguing for God’s existence or against abortion?
+While Christian apologists readily come to the defense of the faith when someone levels an argument against a core Christian belief, is there just as much zeal for humility and honesty as there is in arguing for God’s existence or the Bible’s historical reliability?
 Is it evident to Christians that the goal in winning arguments is to lovingly persuade nonbelievers to consider their position in light of eternity?
-Or, do apologists take it for granted that since the audience is filled with believers that it’s safe to spew disdain for opposition to Christianity?
-Does not the apologist bear any burden in making the discipline of apologetics attractive to the believing community by portraying the virtues when doing apologetics?
+Or, do apologists take it for granted that since the audience is filled with believers that it’s safe to express disdain for those who oppose Christianity?
+Does not the apologist bear any burden in making the discipline of apologetics attractive to the believing community by portraying the virtues at all times when doing apologetics?

 The biblical answer is “Yes.”
-The apologist’s spiritual life is just as important as the intellectual life.
+The apologist’s spiritual life is just as important as her intellectual life.
 In fact, there is a necessary dependence of the latter upon the former.
-Without a solid, intentional commitment to developing and practicing the virtues, apologetics is anemic at best and down right ugly at worst.
+Without a solid, intentional commitment to develop and practice the virtues, apologetics is anemic at best and down right ugly at worst.
 As Doug Groothuis states “If we grow in apologetic ability—or any other area of competence in ministry—without growing in the grace of humility, an ugly arrogance results, which threatens to blunt or even undermine the force of the best apologetics” (Christian Apologetics, p.
 38).

 - When speaking to those who’ve embraced Christianity, how might the apologist display courage to speak out against the cultural, political, and moral antitheses so prevalent in society while clearly showing genuine love and compassion for those who oppose Christianity?

 - Precisely what does intellectual humility and intellectual honesty look like when apologists are “preaching to the choir?”

 Unless and until these questions are raised and addressed, apologetics will not find favor in the church or the secular culture and frustration and ineffectiveness will continue being the apologists’ “hemlock”.
 Moreover, the believing community will likely continue viewing the discipline of persuasive arguments as divisive or hurtful.
 The virtues must be evident to everyone (believer and nonbeliever) whenever the faith is defended.